 While a routine dental cleaning is great for helping you maintain your oral health, it can only clean a small portion of your teeth and gums.
 If plaque, tartar and bacteria build up in areas that aren’t touched during a routine dental cleaning, our dentists, Drs.
-Noles, Estes, and Sullivan at Noles Family Dental may recommend scaling and root planing.
+Noles, Estes, and Steinhauer at Noles Family Dental may recommend scaling and root planing.

 Clean Below the Gum Line With Scaling and Root Planing

 Plaque and tartar are easily removed from the surface of your teeth during a routine cleaning.
 However, removing plaque and tartar built up under the gum line and on the roots of the teeth is more difficult.
 Not only is the plaque and tartar harder to reach in these areas, but the task is more time-consuming.
 That is why a separate dental procedure is needed.

 Scaling and root planing, sometimes called deep dental cleaning, is a separate dental treatment that cleans those hard-to-reach areas of the mouth.
 During this procedure, the gum tissue surrounding your teeth is gently pushed back.
 This exposes those hard-to-reach areas and allows our dental team to properly clean them.